 Oikocredit is a worldwide financial cooperative that promotes global justice by empowering disadvantaged people with credit.
 Their loans support the growth of microfinance institutions, trade cooperatives, fair trade organizations, and small-to-medium sized enterprises, making a difference in the lives of the poor and disenfranchised around the world.

-OLMSTEAD PARKS CONSERVANCY
+OLMSTED PARKS CONSERVANCY

 Project Drawdown, led by Paul Hawken, is the most comprehensive plan ever proposed to reverse global warming developed by qualified and diverse group of global researchers from around the world who identified, researched, and modeled the 100 most substantive, existing solutions to address climate change and reduce atmospheric carbon drastically within 30 years.
 These solutions are featured in the project’s first book, Drawdown.